30000

 Through hands on activities and case studies, this course explores the role of clinical history, traumatic experiences and learned behaviors, in criminal acting-out, with reference to the fields of criminal psychology and neuropsychology, anthropology, profiling and forensic psychology.
 Analyzes different types of violent crime in the context of brain dysfunction, brain injury, prolonged trauma, intellectual deficits, sexual deviance and mental and/or personality disorders.
 Integrates the theories and methods necessary for the scientifically informed observation involved in the screening of qualitative identification of criminal behavior.
 Considers the role of development factors in the emergence of a criminal behavior.

-Provides conceptual justifications of, and practical strategies for, inclusion of culture and cultural factors in psychiatric diagnosis, evaluated in terms of the scope and limitations of current diagnostic practice, criticisms from different quarters, and the role and relevance of culture in the diagnostic encounter.
+Provides theories and concepts that allow the integration culture and cultural factors in psychological diagnosis, evaluated in terms of the scope and limitations of current diagnostic practice, criticisms from different quarters, and the role and relevance of culture in the diagnostic encounter.

 PSY 37020 NEUROPSYCHOLOGY (3)